The Skeletal Muscle Complex Known As The Triad Consists Of

 The functional relationship between the T-tubules and the SR has been a subject of intense research for decades.
 Several key discoveries have shaped our current understanding of the triad's role:

 • Elucidation of the DHPR-RyR Interaction: Research has shown that the interaction between DHPRs and RyRs is crucial for excitation-contraction coupling in skeletal muscle.
 While the exact mechanism of coupling is still debated, it is clear that DHPRs act as voltage sensors that trigger RyR opening.
 In cardiac muscle, DHPRs function as calcium channels, allowing a small influx of extracellular calcium to trigger a larger release of calcium from the SR (calcium-induced calcium release).
-However, in skeletal muscle, the primary mechanism is the direct physical interaction between DHPRs and RyRs.
+Still, in skeletal muscle, the primary mechanism is the direct physical interaction between DHPRs and RyRs.

 Clinical Significance: When the Triad Malfunctions